-Chapter numbers may be written in roman numerals, words, or arabic numerals, but used consistently throughout.
+Chapter numbers should be written in arabic numerals.

 Rules for Tables and Figures (Illustrations)

 The preparation of tables and figures requires care regarding spacing, arrangement of headings, and placement with respect to the text; therefore, early consultation with the dissertation secretary is recommended.